Taking limits in topological recursion: Spectral curves and topological recursion

 \section{Spectral curves and topological recursion}

 We review the standard framework of topological recursion, based on the notion of a spectral curve.
 Topological recursion was initially proposed by Chekhov, Eynard and Orantin for spectral curves with simple ramification in \cite{CEO06,EO07,EO09}, and generalised to spectral curves with arbitrary ramification in \cite{BHLMR14,BE13}.
-In the following, when we talk about topological recursion we will always refer to the generalised version for spectral curves with arbitrary ramification.

 In fact, in this section we extend the existing theory a little bit, by: 1) allowing arbitrary base points in the recursion kernel; 2) allowing the first possibility in (lA2) and the last possibility in (lA3) of \cref{de:localadm} for locally admissible spectral curves; 3) including poles of $x$ as ramification points in the definition of topological recursion.
 While some of these possibilities were already considered in the literature, we will need a systematic investigation of the theory of topological recursion in this context.
 The main result of this section is \cref{th:ale}, which extends the known foundational result to this slightly more general setting.
 This turns out to be important in the study of limits of spectral curves.